carbon-language/carbon-lang/llvm/docs/ExceptionHandling.rst

 is that Itanium EH is designed around the idea of "successive unwinding," while Windows EH is not.

-Under Itanium, throwing an exception typically involes allocating thread local memory to hold the exception, and calling into the EH runtime.
+Under Itanium, throwing an exception typically involves allocating thread local memory to hold the exception, and calling into the EH runtime.
 The runtime identifies frames with appropriate exception handling actions, and successively resets the register context of the current thread to the most recently active